dku-boanlab/sfc/README.md

 Select 'NAT' network for the first (default) interface
 Check 'customize configuration before installation' and add two more interfaces (network source: ovsbr0)
 During Ubuntu installation, set the static IP address for the first interface (DO NOT USE DHCP)
+Use the following ID and password (ID: ubuntu, PW: ubuntu)
 Check 'OpenSSH server' when selecting software to install

 - VNF IP addresses defined in the default configuration file